Overview Comparison Chart

 Squarespace vs Webflow.
 In our opinion, both services offer enough support resources.
 Webflow doesn’t provide live support, yet its forum members are very active.
 You can share your Webflow projects with the community with a few clicks enabling other users to see your projects without making any edits to them.

 Webflow.
 Webflow has a free account which is the best way for everyone to get started.
-Paid plans range from $14/mo to $70/mo.
+Paid plans range from $24/mo to $42/mo.
 Students who sign up with a college email address get 50% off.

 Webflow vs Squarespace.
 The two platforms are too different to compare them from the financial side.
 Nevertheless, if to compare the single-site plan, Squarespace appears to offer more for the same price.

-At the moment, Webflow is a kind of static website builder that isn’t tied to any CMS or blogging system which makes it inferior to Squarespace that comes equipped with its own blogging engine and even eCommerce.
+At the moment, Webflow is a kind of full-featured website builder that operates with CMS and blogging system, but at the time lacks of in-built eCommerce solution.
+That fact makes it inferior to Squarespace that comes equipped with its own eCommerce engine.
 But Webflow, in its turn, has its own unique features that designers love.

 Create your website with